AdinathBadwe1506/dbms_assignment/README.md

  - Javascript work done by Fazle.
  - Python work done by Adinath.
  - Online data generation work done together by all the members.
+ - No extra steps were required to normalise the database since we tried to make sure to create the database in normalised form.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **QUERIES**
 Set A done by Fazle\
 Set B done by Samarth\
-Set C done by Adinath\
+Set C done by Adinath

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------